jmpasmoi/cmsr/README.md

 #5 SLREP005  65  103 161 126  96    193  68
 ```

 It is possible to fix the target in acquisition for tracking the performance of the sales forces in this order (ADJ,DISC,GCN,NN,NWR,PREACT,REC).
-Please use `?cmstelecom` to learn more about these variables.
+See `?cmstelecom`  for more details.

 How to run this function with the target: